Control (management): Organizational and operational control

 The concept of organizational control is implicit in the bureaucratic theory of Max Weber.
 Associated with this theory are such concepts as "span of control", "closeness of supervision", and "hierarchical authority".
 Weber's view tends to include all levels or types of organizational control as being the same.
-More recently, writers have tended to differentiate the control process between that which emphasizes the nature of the organizational or systems design and that which deals with daily operations.
-To illustrate the difference, we "evaluate" the performance of a system to see how effective and efficient the design proved to be or to discover why it failed.
-In contrast, we operate and "control" the system with respect to the daily inputs of material, information, and energy.
+Other writers have tended to differentiate the control process between that which emphasizes the nature of the organizational or systems design and that which deals with daily operations.
+The performance of a system is "evaluated" to determine effectiveness and efficiency in the design or failure.
+The system is operated and "controlled" with respect to the daily inputs of material, information, and energy.
 In both instances, the elements of feedback are present, but organizational control tends to review and evaluate the nature and arrangement of components in the system, whereas operational control tends to adjust the daily inputs.

 The direction for organizational control comes from the goals and strategic plans of the organization.
 General plans are translated into specific performance measures such as share of the market, earnings, return on investment, and budgets.
 The process of organizational control is to review and evaluate the performance of the system against these established norms.
 Rewards for meeting or exceeding standards may range from special recognition to salary increases or promotions.
 On the other hand, a failure to meet expectations may signal the need to reorganize or redesign.

 In organizational control, the approach used in the program of review and evaluation depends on the reason for the evaluation — that is, is it because the system is not effective (accomplishing its objectives)?
 Is the system failing to achieve an expected standard of efficiency?
 Is the evaluation being conducted because of a breakdown or failure in operations?
 Is it merely a periodic audit-and-review process?